Crisp-Unimib/MERLIN/README.md

 [here](https://graphviz.org/download/).

-## What can MERLIN do?

-MERLIN is about **explaining how two distinct models differ in their classification behaviour.**

-MERLIN takes as input the training data and predictions of two distinct classifiers M1 and M2.
-Then, it traces the decision criteria of both classifiers by encoding the changes in the decision logic through Binary Decision Diagrams.
-Then (ii) it provides "global, model-agnostic, model-contrastive (M-contrast) "explanations in natural language, estimating why -and to what extent- the models differ in their behaviour.

 ## What MERLIN needs as input?

 MERLIN takes as input the _"feature data"_ (can be training or test, labelled or unlabelled) and the corresponding _"labels"_ predicted by the classifier.
 This means you don't need to wrap MERLIN within your code at all!